billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

-The "Details" dialog will display the network address of the computer.
+The **Details** dialog will display the network address of the computer.
 In almost all cases, the IPv4 address (not the IPv6 address) is the one that should be used as the proxy's network address, as shown below.

 <div align="center">
 <figure>